Wind-WindKids/winding/samples/sophieandwind/ice.md

 and about a boy with wind in his name
 who used to make her laugh without even trying.

-She also thought of how proud she’d been,
-telling herself she was the one saving them both each time she went to Mass instead of flying.
+She remembered how proud she’d been, telling herself she was saving them both each time she went to Mass instead of flying.

+But now it was plain: she hadn’t saved anyone.
+If she’d spent those hours training, that aborted takeoff might have been a clean, perfect flight.

+--
+hi_wind: page, text
+--

 She picked up her laptop,
 feeling the smooth, cold metal,